-Personal growth is a movement forward, a habit to act and get results.
+Personal growth is a movement forward, a habit to act, and get results.
 Why is it so difficult to move yourself up and start taking real actions?
 The fact is that we have the habits of thinking twice, of analyzing, of weighing all the “pros” and “cons”.
-At the same time, our habit of action is very weak and often depends on external stimuli and incentives.
+At the same time, our habit of action can be very weak and it often depends on external stimuli and incentives.

 Here are 7 tips that will help you develop the habit of action:

 Take responsibility for yourself and your actions.
 Do not wait for someone else to make your life better and happier.
 Your destiny is in your hands.

 If you are in a difficult situation, ask yourself only one question: how?
 When there is a valid question, it is easier to find the answer.
 When the decision is made, act.
 You can always find infinite reasons not to act.
 But there is only one way out: to drop all the reasons and take action.

 There is always a condition which, for some reason, does not meet your expectations.
 External circumstances will always differ from the perfect picture created by your imagination.
 It is unreasonable to wait for an ideal situation for the implementation of your plans.
 The world changes.

 Want to start your own business?
 Today the oil price is high, tomorrow there is an economic crisis, then – the change of political power and so on.
 The best time is now.

 How to stop waiting for an ideal and a better situation?
 Remember that difficulties and obstacles are inevitable.
 No action or new business can exist without the risk of unpredictability and adverse situations.